TYPO3-Solr/ext-solr/Documentation/Releases/solr release 6.1.md

 ### Default variantId changed

 The default variantId was `table/uid` before since this id is not unique across multiple TYPO3 system, a system hash was added before.
 The scheme of the new variantId is `systemhash/table/uid` and allows to use grouping when data from multiple TYPO3 systems get indexed and searched.

 Migration:

-Reindex the solr data to get the new variantId.
+Reindex the Solr data to get the new variantId.

 Related Issues: